webdevs-pro/eaforms-docs/docs/Tokens/calculation-tokens.md

 3. Check the browser console for any error messages
 4. Make sure field values can be converted to numbers when used in calculations
 5. For complex tokens, build them step by step to identify issues
+6. When using `[current]` in repeaters, ensure your element is properly inside a repeater item
+7. For repeater calculations, check that your field names and structure match the expected pattern

+### Common Error Messages and Solutions

+- `"Invalid characters in calculation expression"`: Check that your calculation uses only valid mathematical operators and numbers
+- `"Not enough parameters for repeater_field token"`: Ensure you're providing both repeater name and field name
+- `"Unknown property for repeater"`: Verify you're using a valid property name (rows_count, first_index, last_index)
+- `"Could not determine current repeater item index"`: Make sure the token with `[current]` is used within a repeater context